English Literature Summer School

 Old and Middle English Literature

-Medieval English literature is extraordinarily diverse: it offers, amongst other things, haunting elegies, tales of adventure, pious tracts, ribald verse, biting social commentary and flocks of querulous birds.
-This course aims to offer a glimpse these manifold delights through a focus on dreams, visions and encounters in texts from the eighth to the fourteenth century.
-We begin with enigmatic poetry that asks what it means to see, before moving through texts that question the relationship between language and meaning, signs and signification, to end with debates about the purpose of debate – and a man of great authority.
+Medieval English literature is extraordinarily diverse, offering, amongst other things, haunting elegies, adventure, pious tracts, ribald verse, biting social commentary and flocks of querulous birds.
+This course gives glimpse of these delights through a focus on dreams, visions and encounters in a range of poetic texts from the eighth to the fourteenth century.
+We begin with Dream of the Rood and In a Valley of this Restless Mind, then examine the exquisite grief of Pearl.
+The focus then turns to questions of identity and who defines it in Gawain and the Green Knight.
+We end with comic avian encounters in Owl and Nightingale and Chaucer’s Parlement of Foules, poems that revel in the perverse pleasure of a good argument.

 Tutor: Dr Helen Appleton is a member of the Faculty of English at Oxford University.
 She specialises in the literatures of Britain in the medieval period, especially texts in Old and Early Middle English and their influences.